azurecitadel/azurecitadel.github.io/automation/policy/lab4.md

     az policy set-definition create --name nonProdDeny --display-name "Standard set of deny policies" --description "Limit regions and VM SKUs" --definitions policies/deny.initiative.definition.json --management-group 200 --output jsonc
     ```

-    The resourceId for the policy initiative definition will be new, based on the management group Id and the provider type.
-For example:
+    The resourceId for the policy initiative definition will be very different to the previous one, as it is now based on the management group Id and the provider type:

     ```text
     /providers/Microsoft.Management/managementgroups/200/providers/Microsoft.Authorization/policySetDefinitions/nonProdDeny